redbadger/react-isomorphic/readme.md

 ```

 ###Client-side
-The relevant page's root component is rendered again client-side with access to the same props, which have been serialized into a `data-props` attribute on the document element.
+The relevant page's components are rendered again client-side with access to the same props, which have been serialized into a `data-props` attribute on the document element.
 React determines from the checksum that it doesn't need to update the DOM.
 If you have client-side routes declared you can carry on client-side.
 If you have server-side routes that match, you can refresh a client page and have the server render it for you.

 (from `components/index.ls`)